gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/index.md

 3. **Provides Schema Information**: Dynamically provides table schemas and relationships to help the LLM generate accurate queries
 4. **Enables Image Search**: Leverages PostgreSQL's pgvector extension for AI-powered product image similarity searches
 5. **Returns Structured Data**: Sends formatted results back to the LLM for natural language responses
+6. **Provides Time Services**: Uses the MCP server to access time-related data, such as current date and time, which can be useful for generating time-sensitive reports or analyses.

 This architecture allows the agent to provide real-time insights about Zava's operations while maintaining security and performance.st agent with Azure AI Foundry